titolins/nscmr/README.md

         * Use the already existing js to make the transitions in user page (jquery or bootstrap??) - basically delete user.js

+### forms
+    * manage to pass generic form errors (when of wrong email/login, e.g.) to be rendered above fields..

 ### tracking
     * after building the initial db, configure [Flask-Analytics].